mohammad-ahmadi-r/ansible-jcasc/README.md

 - SSH access to target machine
 - Ansible installed on your control machine
 - GitHub repository for your project code
+- Install git and docker on jenkins runner
 - Optional: Ngrok (for external webhook testing)

 ---